sueszli/julia.py/README.md

 ![Julia Set](./assets/out.png)

-<br><br><br>

-# benchmark results

-i used two different seeds i refer to as the "special seed" and the "benchmark seed" to evaluate the performance of our implementation.
+for benchmarking i used two different seeds i refer to as the "special seed" and the "benchmark seed" to evaluate the performance of our implementation.

 ![Absolute Runtime vs. Number of Processes](./assets/nprocs-exectime.png)